allistermugaisi/invoice-client/README.md

 ```

-Create a Makefike in the root folder and paste the following code
+Create a Makefile in the root folder and paste the following code

 ```
 run-dev: